mykelalvis/FT/Traveller/WORKING/FreelanceTraveller/ActiveMeasures/Angle of Incidence.md

 ### X

-A researcher surmises that an [[The Ancients|Ancient]] site exists in the black hole; why else would the Imperium devote a whole research station to studying it?
+A researcher surmises that an [[Ancients]] site exists in the black hole; why else would the Imperium devote a whole research station to studying it?

 ### Y